What Are Proper Adjectives?

 I gave him a

-Here, the root proper noun is 'Poland.'
+Here, 'Polish' is derived from the root proper noun 'Poland'.

-Sometimes, some common adjectives are capitalized in special cases, because in a particular context, they refer to an ethnic group with a shared culture, heritage, or ancestry.
+Sometimes, some common adjectives are capitalized in special cases, because in that particular context, they refer to an ethnic group with a shared culture, heritage, or ancestry.
 For example, the words 'Native' and 'Aboriginal' in countries such as Australia and Canada.

 Eating pork is not

 Proper adjectives are adjectives that are capitalized at the beginning and are created out of proper nouns.
 They are usually related to the following proper nouns: